DataMigrators/nextgen.mettleci.io/docs/flow-analysis/flow-rules.md

 #### Description

 Row limits set on the Database stages are options developers might use during development and unit testing to allow faster development.
-Leaving these options set may have unintended consequences should the job be deployed into test and production environments.
+Leaving these options set may have unintended consequences should the flow be deployed into test and production environments.

 #### Actions